friosavila/csdid_drdid/drdid.md

 # Authors
 - Fernando Rios-Avila (Levy Economics Institute of Bard College), *maintainer*
 - Asjad Naqvi (International Institute for Applied Systems Analysis)
+- Pedro H. C. Sant'Anna (Vanderbilt University)

 # License and Citation
 You are free to use this package under the terms of its [license](LICENSE).
 If you use it, please cite *both* the original article and the software package in your work:

 - Sant’Anna, Pedro H. C., and Jun Zhao.
 2020a.
 “Doubly Robust Difference-in-Differences Estimators.” *Journal of Econometrics* 219 (1): 101–22.
-- Rios-Avila, Fernando and Asjad Naqvi.
+- Rios-Avila, Fernando, Asjad Naqvi and Pedro H. C. Sant'Anna.
 2021.
 “DRDID: Doubly Robust Difference-in-Differences Estimators for Stata.”
 [Software] Available at https://github.com/friosavila/csdid_drdid/tree/v0.1

 # References
 - Abadie, Alberto.
 2005.
 “Semiparametric Difference-in-Differences Estimators.” *The Review of Economic Studies* 72 (1): 1–19.